TanmayDhamnaskar/task1-data-cleaning/README.md

 ├── README.md                             # Project overview and summary
 └── task1_data_cleaning_medical.ipynb     # Notebook with cleaning steps
 ```
 ---

+## 🎓 About This Project
+This task was undertaken as part of an internship assignment at [**Elevate Lab**](https://www.linkedin.com/company/bebwwijwi/), focused on developing real-world data preprocessing and cleaning skills using Python and Pandas.

+---

 ## 💡 Learnings & Takeaways